 Just as the "blood diamonds" fueled conflicts in places like Liberia and Sierra Leone, so this dirty ivory trade continues to fuel terrorist groups such as the notorious "Al Shabaab" of East and Northeast Africa, The Lord's Resistance Army LRA (which operates in northern Uganda, South Sudan, the Central African Republic, and the Democratic Republic of the Congo), etc. In other words, the Chinese involvement in the ivory trade does not only harm the environment but also fuels conflicts all across the continent.

 And to those of you who don't know the type of job these numerous Chinese construction firms do in Africa, Chinese projects don't often last long.
 A hospital in Luanda, the capital of Angola, was opened with great fanfare but cracks appeared in the walls within a few months and it soon closed.
 The Chinese-built road from Lusaka, Zambia's capital, to Chirundu, 130km (81 miles) to the south-east, was quickly swept away by rains.
 Just two weeks after an "inspection" by President Uhuru Kenyatta, a $12 million Chinese-built Sigiri bridge in Western Kenya collapsed before it was completed.
 I can go on and on.

-The Chinese people are building businesses all across the continent not purposely to provide jobs for Africans as some people think but to make money and more money.
+The Chinese people are building businesses all across the continent not purposely to provide jobs for Africans as some people think.
 Go to any Chinese-owned business (except maybe the mining sector where poor Africans do all the hard work) in Africa today and you will realize at least 90% of the employees in there are recent Chinese immigrants.
 The remaining 10% are the poor Africans who perform the hard labor for the worst pay ever.
 From a Chinese point of view, Africa is just another "made in China" product.